idvorkin/idvorkin.github.io/_d/alexa-charity.md

 The details are amazon specific, but a few things I can mention

 - Called out in the SVP mail to all of Amazon on impactful things we did.
+- Lots of toys for Toys for Tots
+- So successful, rinse repeat.

 ## Cool stories - First Launch